viktech/Writing/MathLessonOne.md

 See?
 We are already done with the first lesson.
 The homework assignment is to come up with an answer to the question.  any answer will do.

-For now, unless you have any questions about I've written,or want to learn by asking more, the class is dismissed.
+For now, unless you have any questions about I've written, or want to learn by asking more, the class is dismissed.